 The Cornwall Cricket League has 66 Clubs and 142 teams playing Saturday cricket.

 The National Club Championship is limited to three Cornish entries.
-Callington, Redruth & Grampound Road in 2021.
+Penzance only have applied in 2022.

 The National Vitality Club T20 Championship sees Cornwall's T20 champions (WT Edwards Cup winners) qualify to the National competition in August.